Football at the 2023 Pan American Games – Men's tournament: Draw

 The draw for the group stage was first scheduled to 31 March 2023 and postponed to 18 August 2023, into the studios of TV station Chilevisión.
 Chile, the host nation, was allocated as the seed in group A. Subsequently, the teams belonging to CONCACAF were drawn, with two in each of the groups.
 Finally the remaining teams, members of CONMEBOL, were allocated.

 Squads

-Players must be born on or after 1 January 2000, three overage players are allowed.
+Players had to be born on or after 1 January 2000; three overage players were allowed.